 Light Lives

 Another NGO I am associated with is Light Lives.
-One of my ex-IBM colleagues leads that team with couple of others.
-They do some amazing work in helping students to continue education and providing self-employment and medical aids to the needy.
+One of my ex-IBM colleagues leads that team with a couple of others.
+They do some amazing work in helping students continue their education and providing self-employment and medical aids to the needy.
 Though I haven’t participated in any of their activities, I am glad to have contributed my bit at some point.

 India Literacy Project

 Apart from this, through Aviratha we have distributed many ILP science kits to students across Karnataka and conducted workshops using them.
-These kits containing low cost, no cost materials are mapped to Karnataka state syllabus and come with a user manual in print form and learning videos in a CD.
-I have personally seen it being used in schools before distributing widely.
+These kits containing low cost, no cost materials are mapped to the Karnataka state syllabus and come with a user manual in print form and learning videos in a CD.
+I have personally seen them being used in schools before distributing widely.
 The feedback I received from teachers about the utility of the kit has been very encouraging.
-We have also distributed their teaching aids made available under Creative Commons license.
+We have also distributed their teaching aids made available under a Creative Commons license.
 They have a well-researched career guidance book as well.

 More recently, they are creating much-needed learning videos on ICT tools in Kannada.
 These tools are part of the ICT training syllabus for teachers and students in Karnataka.
-As far as I know, their YouTube channel is one of the very few places where such videos are available in a single place.
+As far as I know, their YouTube channel is one of the very few places where such videos are available in one place.

 Ruthumana